kostikar/QR-Code-Scanning-for-Warehouse-using-Raspberry-Pi/README.md

 We have the following hardware available here at the office but feel free to recommend other if needed:

-Balena Fin/Raspberry Pi 4
+Raspberry Pi 4 (running Raspberry OS)
 3.5” Touch Screen
-Camera module for Fin/Pi 4
-16GB MicroSD memory card
+Raspberry Pi HQ Camera
+Raspeberry Pi Camera Lens
+MicroSD Card Extreme Pro